DataDog/hiring-engineers/answers.md

 ## Visualizing Data

-Data Acme's systems, database, and applications in isolation is useless.
-To reduce downtime and proactively identify weak spots in Acme's infrastructure, we need tie the data we are collecting in the previous section together.
+Data Acme's systems, database, and applications in isolation are useless.
+To reduce downtime and proactively identify weak spots in Acme's infrastructure, we need to tie the data we are collecting in the previous section together.

 To do this, we will use Datadog's [graphing and dashboard tools](https://docs.datadoghq.com/graphing/).

-First, in the Datadog web application, go to Dashboard>New Dash Board.
+First, in the Datadog web application, go to Dashboard>New Dashboard.
 You will see a series of widgets.
 Drag the Timeseries widget into the finish editing area.
 This will open a modal that will look like this:

 ![alt text](https://cl.ly/3c162B3P0b3p/Image%202018-07-30%20at%2011.31.56%20AM.png)

-Before we dive into the modal, lets define what we want to see.
+Before we dive into the modal, let us define what we want to see.

 Let’s say the goal of this graph is to help debug an issue with one specific on premiss server.
 Pretend the issue involves my_metric and our mongoDB database on our server.
 It would be helpful to see the mongodb database's uptime overlaid on my_metric for this troublesome server.